mindspore-ai/docs/tutorials/experts/source_en/parallel/dataset_slice.md

 ## Overview

-When performing distributed training, taking image data as an example, when the size of a single image is too large, such as large-format images of remote sensing satellites, even one image is too large, it is necessary to slice the images and read a portion of each card to perform distributed training.
+When performing distributed training, taking image data as an example, when the size of a single image is too large, such as large-format images of remote sensing satellites, when an image is too large, it is necessary to slice the image and read a portion of each card to perform distributed training.
 Scenarios that deal with dataset slicing need to be combined with model parallelism to achieve the desired effect of reducing video memory, so this feature is provided based on automatic parallelism.
 The sample used in this tutorial is not a large-format network, and is intended as an example only.
 Real-life applications to large-format networks often require detailed design of parallel strategies.

 > Dataset sharding is only supported in fully-automatic mode and semi-automatic mode, and is not involved in data parallel mode.